 Step one: CREATE A TEAM

-Circulate the petition within your community.
-Tell everyone who signs that fair redistricting practices will ensure their voice is heard in such decisions as the quality of their child's school or how high their taxes are.
+Circulate a petition within your community to support the passage of the resolution.
+Explain to people that fair redistricting practices will ensure that district lines are drawn to keep their community whole and grouped with nearby communities with similar interests.
+This will ensure that their voice is heard by elected leaders across all kinds of government decisions, such as the quality of their child's school or how high their taxes are.

-Use social media to spread the word about your efforts and promote upcoming events.
-You should also reach out to the press if your local municipality does decide to vote on a Resolution.
+Use social media to spread the word about your efforts and to promote upcoming events.
 You can also write a Letter-to-the-Editor or OpEd about your community's efforts to pass the resolution.